TwelveIterationMods/balm-docs/docs/concepts/entrypoints.md

 ```

 :::warning
-Don't use e.g. `ExNihiloSequentiaIntegration.class.getName()` as that will cause the class to be loaded even if the third party mod isn't present, which will lead to a crash if that class accesses any classes from the third party mod.
+Don't use `ExNihiloSequentiaIntegration.class.getName()` as that will cause the class to be loaded even if the third party mod isn't present, which will lead to a crash if that class happens to access any classes from the third party mod.
 :::